Georg Mayer: Early life

-After graduating from high school in 1995, Mayer studied business administration and law at the Karl-Franzens University in Graz.
+Mayer was born in Feldbach.
+After graduating from high school in 1995, he studied business administration and law at the Karl-Franzens University in Graz.
 In 2001 he obtained his degree, and two years later he completed his doctorate in law.
 In 2005 he began studying international and European business law at the University of St. Gallen in Switzerland, which he completed in 2007.

 After completing his degree, Mayer worked for several months in the office of the non-partisan Minister of Justice Dieter Böhmdorfer before moving to the Federal Ministry for Social Security and Generations under State Secretary Ursula Haubner in June 2002.
 In January 2005 he became an advisor to Deputy Governor Leopold Schöggl.
 From autumn 2005 to 2007 he worked as an administrative lawyer in the state of Styria, and from 2007 to 2009 as Secretary General of the European right-wing group ITS in the European Parliament.
 From 2009 until his election to the Styrian state parliament, Mayer returned to state service.